albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 [Install Postgres on Linux ubuntu](https://phoenixnap.com/kb/how-to-install-postgresql-on-ubuntu)

-### Elixir and Erlang (Elixir 1.14 and erlang version 23.3)
+### Elixir and Erlang (Elixir 1.14.4 and erlang version 23.3)

 You can be installing those with `asdf` please follow [this tutorial](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf)

-Be careful about the version of elixir and erlang, you must exact the same version with this tutorial.
+**Be careful** about the version of elixir and erlang, you must exact the same version with this tutorial.

 you can check the current elixir and erlang with